 I love acquisitions.
 They shake things up and restack the competitive deck giving new competitors a chance.
-In only a few short days, my reaction to Skillsoft acquiring SumTotal Systems has shifted from “Wow!” to “Hmmm” to “Eureka” to “Yeah!”.
-Here’s how my thoughts progressed through each stage:
+In only a few short days, my reaction to Skillsoft acquiring SumTotal Systems has shifted from “Wow!” to “Hmmm” to “Eureka” to “Yeah!”

-They also spent a fortune buying and integrating complementary talent management product companies to create an end-to-end talent management suite to compete with SAP and Oracle.
-They paid a high price but now SumTotal has a modern, powerful, competitive, integrated suite of products.
-They also have hundreds maybe thousands of customers on legacy products that they are still supporting.
-Somewhat of a nightmare scenario for Skillsoft to inherit in my opinion.
+They also spent a fortune buying and integrating complementary talent management product companies to create an end-to-end talent management suite, hoping to compete with SAP and Oracle.
+They paid a high price, but now SumTotal has a modern, powerful, competitive, integrated suite of products.
+It also has hundreds (maybe thousands) of customers on legacy products they are still supporting.
+Somewhat of a nightmare scenario for Skillsoft to inherit, in my opinion.

 Vista should be congratulated for selling SumTotal at any price.
 They probably feel very similar to how my wife and I felt recently when we sold the last of our student rental properties at a price significantly below what we wanted.
 Elated.